anders-biostat/linked-charts/docs/rlc/tutorials/props.md

 - `ticksRotateX`/`ticksRotateY`
 - `ticksX`/`ticksY`

-When you want to put too many points on a scatter plot, overplotting can become an annoying issue.
+Overplotting can become an annoying issue when you want to put too many points on a scatter plot.
 It means that several points have the same (or almost the same) coordinates and are plotted on top of each other.
-In this case it's impossible to say, how many points are there at some coordinates.
-What seems to be one point can be two, or ten, or hundred.
-One way to address this problem is to make points transperent (e.g. `opacity = 0.4`).
-Another is to add noise along one of the axes, which can be especially helpful when one of the axes is categorical or discrete and there are noticeable gaps between agglomeration of points.
+In this case, it's impossible to say how many points are there at some coordinates.
+What seems to be one point can be two, or ten, or a hundred.
+One way to address this problem is to make points transparent (e.g. `opacity = 0.4`).
+Another is to add noise along one of the axes, which can be especially helpful when one of the axes is categorical or discrete, and there are noticeable gaps between agglomerations of points.

-`shiftX`, `shiftY`, `jitterX`, `jitterY` can add this noise. `jitterX` and jitterY` are numbers that specify amplitude of the random noise that will be added to each point along one of the axes.
+`shiftX`, `shiftY`, `jitterX`, `jitterY` can add this noise. `jitterX` and jitterY` are numbers that specify the amplitude of the random noise that will be added to each point along one of the axes.
 0 stands for no noise, 1 is distance between `x` and `x + 1` for linear scale, `x` and `b*x` for logarithmic scale (where `b` is a base of the  logarithm), and between neighbouring ticks for categorical scale. `shiftX` and `shiftY` specify shift for each point separately. `jitterX = 0.3` is equivalent to `shiftX = runif(length(x), -0.3, 0.3)`.

-This example demonstrate how `jitterX` works and also shows how one can use `shiftX` to create a violine plot.
-We generate 1500 points devided into three groups `"a", "b"` and `"c"`.
-Y-values are normaly distributed within each group, but with different means.
+This example demonstrates how `jitterX` works and how one can use `shiftX` to create a violin plot.
+We generate 1500 points divided into three groups `"a", "b"` and `"c"`.
+Y-values are normally distributed within each group, but with different means.

 ```r